 Even if Tesla plans the charging stops and helps you get there, you still have to pay for it yourself.
 Gone are the days of free Supercharger use for Tesla customers.

 At Tesla's charging stations, you now pay between 56 and 58 cents per kilowatt hour.
-If you multiply this by the maximum battery capacity of the Model 3 (between 52 and 82 kWh, depending on the version and year of production), you get costs of €29.12 to €47.56 for a full battery charge - still significantly cheaper than an average combustion car today.
+If you multiply this by the maximum battery capacity of the Model 3 (between 52 and 82 kWh depending on the version and production year), you get costs of €29.12 to €47.56 for a full battery charge - still significantly cheaper than an average combustion engine today.

 Charging at home is currently even cheaper at an average of 36-40 cents per kilowatt hour, depending on the electricity tariff.
-And if you can use electricity from your own solar system, then the Model 3 could almost be described as dirt cheap to run.
+And if electricity from your own solar system can be used, then the Model 3 could almost be described as dirt cheap to maintain.

 Home charging is not only more convenient and cheaper, but also tends to be gentler on the battery.
 Although the high charging currents at fast charging stations ensure that you can continue driving quickly, they are not ideal for the Model 3's battery.